 Advocates of neoliberal ideology achieved this through many channels, including professional research institutions and mainstream media outlets.
 They founded think tanks like the Cato Institute, Heritage Foundation, and Adam Smith Institute.
 They built curricula into economics departments and business schools at universities around the world.
 Students attending elite business schools today can still take courses designed as indoctrination courses, teaching neoliberal ideology in place of economics.
 A course at one particular elite management school, for instance, called Capitalism and Its Critics, consists primarily of a series of straw man arguments against capitalism being propped up and uncritically knocked down.
 One example: proclaiming that because Stalin killed a lot of people capitalism, therefore, is the best form of economy.
 A simplified Joan Robinson gem thrown around by the professor went something like, “The only thing worse than being exploited by capitalism is not being exploited by capitalism.”

 While some ideological challenges to neoliberalism have been building at the fringes of political discourse, policymaking institutions remain captured by the superstitions peddled by neoliberal ideologues.
 Both political parties remain led by high priests of the neoliberal faith and therefore beholden to the interests of oligarchs.

 Since Reconstruction and the closing of the frontier, the United States has endured three periods of oligarchic rule.
 Progressive era citizens fought against oligarchy in the early 20th century and won a temporary reprieve.
-New Deal era citizens fought against the nation’s oligarchy in the mid-20th century and again expanded democracy and prosperity.
+New Deal era citizens fought against the nation’s oligarchy in the mid-20th century and again expanded democracy and prosperity across many resources like Democratic political polling.
 This, too, was only a temporary victory.
 So far the nation has been unable to completely break this cycle of creeping oligarchy.
 Despite the progress we have made, oligarchic interests have found a way to return to power.